shannon-lab/zapdos/doc/workshops/tutorial/content/examples/tutorial3-fenix.md

 # style=margin-top:1em;

-!bibtex bibliography

 !---

 # Results Comparison

-All figures show FENIX results super imposed on figures 2.2.a, 2.2.b, and 2.2.c from [!cite](lieberman1994principles).
+All figures show FENIX results superimposed on figures 2.2.a, 2.2.b, and 2.2.c from [!cite](lieberman1994principles).
 Results from [!cite](lieberman1994principles) are in black and grey while FENIX results are in color.

 !row!